PMalaret/pm-react-native-datawedge-intents/README.md

 ### Output Plugin

-Please also ensure you disable the keyboard output plugin to avoid undesired effects on your application: [thread](https://developer.zebra.com/message/95397).
+Please also ensure you disable the keyboard output plugin to avoid undesired effects on your application.

 For more information about DataWedge and how to configure it please visit Zebra [tech docs](http://techdocs.zebra.com/).
 The DataWedge API that this module calls is detailed [here](http://techdocs.zebra.com/datawedge/latest/guide/api/)